italiangrid/storm/release-notes/storm-backend-server/1.11.7/index.md

 ### Description

-This release provides several bug fixes.
+This release provides several bug fixes and adds support for the xroot protocol alias ( formerly you would use 'root' for requesting a xrootd TURL).

+This update of the backend requires a YAIM reconfiguration.
+The YAIM reconfiguration is needed to add the new xroot protocol alias to the list of supported transport protocols in the StoRM database.

 ### Bug fixes